-- Provide a thorough and appropriate induction to the role and organisation. - Help to develop skills and abilities to perform the role by providing relevant training opportunities (including e-learning where possible). - Provide guidance via The Guiding Manual. - Provide support and development from fellow volunteers, including a local Commissioner. - Host meetings and events to share information at a local level. - Reimburse agreed expenses (agreed locally and may differ around the UK). - Provide references. - Provide a clear complaints procedure and support to resolve problems or disagreements.
+- Provide a thorough and appropriate induction to the role and organisation. - Help to develop skills and abilities to perform the role by providing relevant training opportunities (including e-learning where possible). - Provide guidance via The Guiding Manual. - Provide support and development from fellow volunteers, including a local commissioner and a National lead volunteer. - Host meetings and events to share information at a local, and national where appropriate, level. - Reimburse agreed expenses (agreed locally and may differ around the UK). - Provide references. - Provide a clear complaints procedure and support to resolve problems or disagreements.